-- This set of RPMs are kernel RPMs that are required to be installed with exact predefined RPM versions only. - The required RPM versions are different for RHEL6.6 and RHEL6.7. - The RPMs in this category should not be patched without specific approval from Veritas. - See "Kernel RPMs that are required to be installed with exact predefined RPM versions" on page 13.
+- This set of RPMs are kernel RPMs that are required to be installed with exact predefined RPM versions only. - The required RPM versions are different for RHEL6.6, RHEL6.7, and RHEL6.8. - The required RPM versions are different for OL6.6, OL6.7, and OL6.8. - The RPMs in this category should not be patched without specific approval from Veritas. - See "Kernel RPMs that are required to be installed with exact predefined RPM versions" on page 18.

-- This set of RPMs include the OS libs and OS packages that must be installed with minimum predefined RPM versions. - The required RPM versions are different for RHEL6.6 and RHEL6.7. - The RPMs in this category can be patched using official Red Hat patches. - An approval or certification from Veritas is not required to patch these RPMs. - See "Required Red Hat Enterprise Linux operating system RPMs for RHEL 6.6" on page 14. - See "Required Red Hat Enterprise Linux operating system RPMs for RHEL 6.7" on page 15.
+- This set of RPMs include the OS libs and OS packages that must be installed with minimum predefined RPM versions. - The required RPM versions are different for RHEL6.6, RHEL6.7, and RHEL6.8. - The required RPM versions are different for OL6.6, OL6.7, and OL6.8. - The RPMs in this category can be patched using official Red Hat patches. - An approval or certification from Veritas is not required to patch these RPMs. - See "Required operating system RPMs for RHEL 6.6, OL 6.6" on page 19. - See "Required operating system RPMs for RHEL 6.7, OL 6.7" on page 22. - See "Required operating system RPMs for RHEL 6.8, OL 6.8" on page 25.